Financing a PLNU Education

 Payment Information

-Tuition, housing, meals, and fees are due and payable by the deadlines shown below.
-For the convenience of students and parents wishing to pay expenses in installments, a monthly payment plan is offered.
-(See option 2 below.)
+Tuition, housing, meals, and fees must be paid by the deadlines listed below.
+For families who prefer to pay in installments, PLNU offers a monthly payment plan.
+(See option 2 below for details.)

-(total charges minus financial aid excluding Federal Work-Study) by the following dates:
+Pay your full balance (charges minus financial aid, excluding Federal Work-Study) by the deadlines below:

-Please Note: PLNU does not accept credit card payments toward tuition, fees and housing/meals.
-Payments can be made electronically through a valid checking or savings account.
+Note: PLNU does not accept credit card payments for tuition, fees and housing/meals.
+Payments must be made electronically through a checking or savings account.

 Option 3: The Net Balance with a Federal PLUS Loan